mgfarmer/openscad_tray_generator/README.md

 Are you ready to do this?
 [Y/n]:
 ```

-So there you go!
-1206 trays!
+BAM!
+1206 trays.
 That is a lot of trays...
 You know you may need them at some point.
 The "--make_divisions" options generates trays with integral divisions in length, width, and length+width combinations, for all heights.
 It is probably easier to visualize this then to explain it in text, so try (a smaller combination):

 ```
 python .\make_trays.py -o tmp --lengths 4 --widths 2 4 --heights 1 --make_divisions --preview --doit